FIRE MAGIC

 ABILITIES

 Because of how much their emotions can affect their magic and their magic can affect their physical state, in tense or overexciting situations, Torchbearers often become very physically hot to the touch, and minor burns can be acquired from touching them in an overemotional state.
-Conversely, an ill or depressed Torchbearer often dips into a freezing state, and it is said that rather than dying of sickness the same way most other living creatures would, Torchbearers have their flame extinguished.
+Conversely, an ill or depressed Torchbearer often dips into a freezing state, and it is said that rather than dying of sickness the same way most other living creatures would, Torchbearers "have their flame extinguished."
 This leaves them uniquely susceptible to spirals of lethargy and sadness.

-Creatures of warmth, Torchbearers are able to sense someone's heat nearby and remember someone by their temperature.
+Creatures of warmth, Torchbearers are able to sense someone's heat nearby and remember someone by their body heat (or occasionally by the lack thereof).
 Similar to a scent, a torchbearer can identify someone by their resting temperature.

 Just as any fire mage can, Torchbearers have the ability to light small flames on their person, though where this differs from an Emberseeker is the “show” factor.
 Some Torchbearers of the most charismatic variety have been known to recolour flames, put on small “fireworks” shows, or, with enough practice, even float smaller flames through the air.
 Conversely, a Torchbearer can conjure tremendous, scorching fires at a moment's notice, but without a source of fuel for such figures, will quickly tire as it eats away their energy.

 Torchbearers also possess the unique ability to “converse” with flames.
 Similar to how a mage of this subclass can sense a person’s presence by way of their temperature, Torchbearers can also witness glimpses into recent past by reading a fire or ashes left in an area, or hear echoes of words said around a still-active fire hours before.